dm1trygr/SquareSolver/README.md

 ![Square](https://github.com/dm1trygr/SquareSolver/assets/103391790/e25db5d5-0db7-40ba-b8b5-d85be79ff4d0)

-5. To solve a linear equation, write in terminal "[name-of-binary-file] -l".
-The actions are similar to those in paragraph 2, but you need to enter
+4. To solve a linear equation, write in terminal "[name-of-binary-file] -l".
+The actions are similar to those in step 3, but you need to enter
    2 coefficients instead of 3.

 ![Linear](https://github.com/dm1trygr/SquareSolver/assets/103391790/3e71f0bf-a283-4010-87ce-1c3a70ebeb1b)

-6. To solve an equations equations with coefficients written to a file and print solutions to file, write in terminal "[name-of-binary-file] -f
+5. To solve an equations equations with coefficients written to a file and print solutions to file, write in terminal "[name-of-binary-file] -f
    [input file] [output file]".